 Contemplative prayer is not Biblical prayer because mystical “spirituality” downplays the role of faith in the Scriptures.
 It exalts “transcendental” experiences that raises the person from the earthly experiences into a supposedly higher “spiritual” stand.
 It is based on “experiences” rather than Bible based doctrine.
 God has given His Word and His Holy Spirit to help His children know what is of Him and what is not.
 The scriptures clearly teach that we should “give attendance… to doctrine” (1 Timothy 4:13).

-We do not see any of the apostles, prophets or disciples ever using such forbidden methods to connect with God.
+We do not see any of the apostles, prophets or disciples ever using contemplative prayer to connect with God.
 On the contrary all sorcery and divination were fully condemned (1 Samuel 15:10) and for practicing these evils, the Jews were led into captivity and destroyed (2 Kings 17:17; Jeremiah 14:14; Malachi 3:5).
 And the apostle Paul lists sorcery as one of many sinful practices that rob people from having eternal life: “Now the works of the flesh are evident: sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife . . . and things like these.
 I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God” (Galatians 5:19-21).

 In His service,